 [Edge] Virtual UDP Sender.
 Eases sending WiZ lights control commands

-I made a simple UDP sender able to send unicast text messages to the local network from automations.
-Does not receive anything.
+I made a UDP sender able to send text messages and hex data to the local network from automations.
+Includes some tweaks for specific use cases like string interpolation to insert attributes from other devices.
+It is not a server or receiver.

-It is designed to locally control certain features of WiZ lights not available through SmartThings integrations.
-E.g. this routine activates the Deep dive dynamic colour in a couple lights :dolphin::man_surfing:
+While it is generic, it is made to facilitate local control of certain WiZ features not available through SmartThings integrations that require using their UDP protocol like dynamic colours, dim to warm mode or independent control of dual-zone lights.
+For instance, this routine activates the Deep dive dynamic colour in a couple lights :dolphin::man_surfing:

 • Install the driver from mocelet-shared channel at https://bestow-regional.api.smartthings.com/invite/Kr2zNDg0Wr2A